Research output per year

-Clementinah Senior Lecturer in Mental Health Nursing.
-She is an experience higher education and NMC teacher able to teach on undergraduate and taught postgraduate programmes across the Human and Health Ssciences portfolio, and contribute to the management of such programmes.
-She has a live interest and involvement in research and scholarly activity with a particular focus on patient public involvement, quality improvement, the impact of the built environment on health and wellbeing, salutogenic health design and person centred dementia care.
+Clementinah is a Senior Lecturer in Mental Health Nursing.
+She is an experienced Higher Education and NMC teacher able to teach on undergraduate and taught postgraduate programmes across the Human and Health Ssciences portfolio, and contribute to the management of such programmes.
+She has a live interest and involvement in research and scholarly activity with a particular focus on patient public involvement, quality improvement, the impact of the built environment on health and wellbeing, salutogenic health design, lean health care and person centred dementia care.
 She is also interested in:

 Clementinah's PhD research sought to establish the extent to which poorly designed healthcare environments and communication through signage impact on visitors' ability to find their way in and around such complex hospital settings.
 This was an ethnomethodologically informed ethnographic research complimented by the design science approach.
 The research made an impact in three distinct ways:

 In 2014 she carried out research seeking to establish whether service users could effectively deliver addiction therapy alongside qualified staff.
 She succeeded in involving services users throughout the entire research process including writing and publishing a peer reviewed article which was featured on the front page of the Nursing Standard journal.

 In 2015 whilst completing studies leading to a Post Graduate Certificate in Higher and professional education, she was involved in participatory action research seeking to investigate whether Miller's Pyramid of competence was an effective tool for promoting autonomous learning and assessment of clinical competence for student nurses.
 The results of this pilot study proved that it could.